markusdosch/essentialmunich/README.md

 With [MVG Rad](https://www.mvg.de/services/mobile-services/mvg-rad.html), the MVG offers bike sharing services (for use with the "MVG More" app).
 There are bike stations, but bikes can be rented and returned outside of stations (inside the city radius).

 ### Other means of transport
 The main car sharing providers are [Share Now](https://www.share-now.com) and [Sixt Share](https://www.sixt.de/share/).
 A new car sharing provider is [Miles](https://miles-mobility.com), that bases its pricing on distance driven, not time spent.
-For long-term car rentals, you can compare prices on [Check24](https://mietwagen.check24.de) or [billiger-mietwagen.de](https://www.billiger-mietwagen.de).
+For car rentals, you can compare prices on [CHECK24](https://mietwagen.check24.de) or [billiger-mietwagen.de](https://www.billiger-mietwagen.de).
 There are taxi services, as well as both [Uber](https://www.uber.com) and [Free Now](https://free-now.com/de/) (formerly "MyTaxi") ride hailing services available.
 Additionally, several e-scooter companies are competing for market share.

 ## Shopping